asimihsan/mindgames-webpage/data/puzzle/mazemaker/description.md

 ### About MazeMaker

-This program is free for personnel use only.
+This program is free for personal use only.
 Cannot use or distribute game concept or this program for commercial purposes.